Mohammad4844/rl-model-for-hack-and-slash-game/README.md

 - Build the game into a Linux executable
 - Upload the built EXECUTABLE & UnityPLayer.so into a colab environment
 - Define a .yaml CONFIG file with the training config.
-The following is an example of the CNN model:
+The following is an example of the Vector+CNN model:
 ```
 behaviors:
   PlayerAgent: